cm0x4D/Retroarch2OpenEmuShaderPlugins/README.md

     make
 ```

-The shader plugins are now located in the `plugins` directory.
+All OpenEmu shader plugins are now located in the `plugins` directory.
+All tested shaders are located in the
+`plugins_tested` folder.

+If you want only to build the tested shaders, you can run `make build-tested` instead of just `make`.
+If you want to
+build all shaders without the tested shaders, you can run `make build-all`.

+## How to install the shader plugins

+Just drag the shader plugins into the OpenEmu window.
+The shader plugins will be installed automatically.
+That is how
+things work on a Mac ;-).